john-ghatas/my-zsh-config/README.md

-# My ZSH Setup with Powerlevel10k (Set default to Powerlevel9k)
+# My ZSH Setup with Powerlevel10k

 To run this script to copy the config make sure you have zsh installed!